jafetgado/ThermoPalm/README.rst

 ----------
 If you find ThermoPalm useful, please cite the following:

-Gado JE, Law J, Marks D, Bomble Y, Beckham GT.
-A comparative assessment of protein language models for prediction of thermostability
+Gado JE, Sander C, Marks D, Beckham GT.
+A comparative assessment of language models for prediction of protein thermostability